Author: Heather Townsend

-What is a client persona?
-Is it a fad, or something practical and useful in marketing your firm?
+What is an accounting firm client persona?
+Is it a fad, or something practical and useful in marketing your accounting firm?
 In simple terms, it’s an exercise to understand your prospects and how you can improve your fee income.

 A client persona is a simple model, or sketch, representing part of your target market.
-It may just be a few words, but when done well, it can help you and your team understand your prospects’ interests, livelihoods, pain points, needs, thinking, and the ways you can help them.
+It may just be a few words, but when done well, your accounting firm client persona can help you and your team understand your prospects’ interests, livelihoods, pain points, needs, thinking, and the ways you can help them.

-Why a client persona is a great tool
+Why an accounting firm client persona is a great tool

 Putting a name and background to the people you are talking to, whether in person, in writing, or through your marketing, helps improve the effectiveness of that conversation.

 What’s more, it makes it much easier for your team to align and understand where you are taking your firm.
-Having a client persona can often transform your marketing from vaguely focusing on your target market to being laser-focused on exactly the type of client you want to attract.
+Having a client persona (or a handful of them) for your accounting firm can often transform your marketing from vaguely focusing on your target market to being laser-focused on exactly the type of client you want to attract.

 Why bother?